-Finally, and fifth, after reaching a level that it considers a reasonable steady state figure for the inflation rate (around 3% annual in 19995), the Central Bank has adapted its policy mix to a somewhat different inflationary objective: keeping the inflation rate close to that 3%, within a 2-4% range in the medium term, rather than reducing inflation year after year.
+Finally, and fifth, after reaching a level that it considers a reasonable steady state figure for the inflation rate (around 3% annual in 1999), the Central Bank has adapted its policy mix to a less pressing inflationary objective (keeping the inflation rate close to that 3%, within a 2-4% range in the medium term, rather than reducing inflation year after year).
 Thus, this gives rise to a new stage in Chile's IT history which is much more alike to what is observed in most other inflation targeteers6.

 In terms of results, the decline of inflation during the 1990s was gradual but solid and permanent.
 The experience began with inflation at almost 25% in 1990.
+Inflation was order to keep the current account deficit within a "sustainable" range.
+This is also the interpretation given by the Central Bank of Chile to its broad goal of preserving the stability of the external payments system.
+5 Colombia finally abandoned its exchange rate band and moved to a floating regime late in 1999.

-Inflation was only 2.3% in 1999, a figure not seen since the deflationary experiences of the 30s, and the upsurge registered in 2000 is essentially the outcome of cost pressures attributed to the triplying in the world oil price since mid-1999.
+only 2.3% in 1999, a figure not seen since the deflationary experiences of the 30s.
 Economic growth, despite the mild recession experienced in 1999 in the aftermath of the Asian crisis, reached 6.4% during the decade, making it an unparalleled period of sustained growth.
-Figures 4 and 5 present the result in terms of inflation, (together with the inflation target) and GDP growth of the 1990s for Chile.
+Inflation was permanently (yet gradually) reduced, without assuming costs in terms of unemployment or output.
+Figure 4 and 5 present the result in terms of inflation, (together with the inflation target) and GDP growth of the 1990s for Chile.
 Figure 6 jointly presents the evolution of annual inflation, GDP growth and unemployment.
-At first glance, and excluding the 1999 recession, it appears that inflation reduction has been correlated with high GDP growth and relatively low unemployment.
+Excluding the 1999 recession, inflation reduction was achieved with high GDP growth and relatively low unemployment.